dabit3/aws-amplify-workshop-web/README.md

 yarn add aws-amplify aws-amplify-react
 ```

-## Initializing a new AWS Amplify Project
+## Installing the CLI & Initializing a new AWS Amplify Project

+### Installing the CLI

 Next, we'll install the AWS Amplify CLI: